HIPAA Rules

 Other Resources

-HIPAA Privacy Rule and Compliance
+HIPAA Privacy Rule

 The HIPAA Privacy Rule is located at 45 CFR Part 160 and Part 164.
 The Privacy Rule establishes national standards to protect individuals medical records and other personal health information.
 The Privacy Rule applies to health plans, health care clearinghouses, and health care providers that conduct health care transactions electronically.